hunterdyar/IMMGuidebook/content/docs/unity/setup/installing-unity.md

 *Timeline Image from the [Unity Blog](https://blog.unity.com/news/introducing-unity-2021-lts).*

 ### Which Version of Unity Do I Install?
-Unity recommends it's LTS release, which is currently 2021.3.
+Unity recommends it's LTS release, (At the time of updating, it is currently 2021.3).
 I agree, the current LTS version is probably the one you want to install.

-Currently, you will also be fine to switch to the latest 2021 tech channel (.1 or .2).
-Unity 2021.1 Introduces some minor changes to the UI, so I will be switching to at-least-this-version to help future-proof screen captures and videos.
-If you want your version to look like how mine _currently_ looks, then do that.
-The UI changes aren't that significant, it's not a big deal.
+This guide alternates between recommending tech releases or not.
+Because we are focused on VR development, we are often eager for new features and support.
+At the time of writing, I think the LTS version is the way to go, but don't be afraid to switch to another version.
+Unity often posts about interesting new features on it's [blog](https://blog.unity.com/).

 ### Platform Modules
 After you choose the version, click **next**, and you will be asked when modules you want to install.